 Is Fake News Real?
-A Rant Pertaining to the Obvious.

 The 2016 election cycle aftermath included an idea that “fake news” had been circulating on social media and had swung the election.

-If right-wing news says half-truth X, left-wing says half-truth Y, then accuser A says Y is fake, and accuser B says X is fake, then citizens A-Z are likely to turn to alternative media to discover the truth.
+If a right-wing news source says half-truth X, and a left-wing source says half-truth Y, then accuser A says Y is fake, and accuser B says X is fake… at that point citizens are likely to turn to alternative media to discover the truth.

-Below we discuss the difference between real information and counterfeit information, how you can tell the difference, and the role mainstream media and alternative media has played in this new era of accusations of “the lying press”.
+Below we discuss the difference between real information and counterfeit information, how you can tell the difference, and the role mainstream media and alternative media has played in this new era of accusations of “the lying press.”

 How to Tell the Difference Between Real Information, Counterfeit Information, Opinion, Theory, Hypothesis, and Talking Points